Below are common credit card debt myths that many people have when facing financial problems.

 The primary function of Chapter 7 is the extinguishment or “discharge” of unsecured debt in full.
 Chapter 7 protects assets and future pay from old bills and allows for a financial fresh start.
 Obtaining the full range of Chapter 7 debt relief coverage and asset protection requires the knowledge and assistance of an experienced Chapter 7 attorney.

-Myth #10: Bad Credit Card Debt is Only for the Young College Student
+Credit Card Debt Myths #10: Bad Credit Card Debt is Only for the Young

 Seniors often carry more credit card debt

-As with younger individuals who file for bankruptcy protection, credit card debts and medical bills are two of the main factors in bankruptcy filings among older individuals.
+Despite having once known better and lived without credit card debt, credit card debts and medical bills are two of the main factors in bankruptcy filings among older individuals.
 Often, these financial challenges are even more pronounced among the elderly.
 With health care costs on the rise and incomes in decline due to higher unemployment, stagnant Social Security payouts and cuts to pensions and retirement plans, today’s older individuals often end up feeling that they have little choice but to use credit cards to make ends meet.
+Fixed incomes rarely leave room for life’s emergencies or payments on credit card payments.

-Not only are older filers more likely to have credit card debt than their younger counterparts, but those who do tend to carry larger balances.
+Not only are older filers and families more likely to have credit card debt than their younger counterparts, but those who do tend to carry larger balances.

 Higher medical bills

-Medical debts also tend to be high among older individuals due in part to the fact that medical problems tend to become more numerous and severe as people age.
+Medical debts also tend to be high among older individuals.
 Unfortunately, many older people also experience a decline in income at the same time as their health care costs are rising.
+Even individuals with health coverage often use credit cards for deductibles and uncovered medical costs.

 Especially for those living on a fixed income, even routine care and medications can be difficult to afford.
-For seniors with more serious health concerns, the bills can quickly pile up and become unmanageable.
+For seniors with more serious health concerns, the bills can quickly pile up and become unmanageable credit card debt and unaffordable monthly payments.

-If you are approaching retirement age and are interested in learning more about your options for getting out of debt, consider speaking with an experienced bankruptcy lawyer about your situation.
-A lawyer with an in-depth understanding of bankruptcy and debt issues can help you weigh your options and pursue a course of action that will meet your needs.
+If you are retired or approaching retirement age and are interested in learning more about your options for getting out of debt, consider speaking with an experienced bankruptcy lawyer about your situation.
+A lawyer with an in-depth understanding of bankruptcy and debt issues can help you weigh your options and pursue a course of action that will meet your needs and long-term goals.

 Providing Solid Solutions, Not Short-Term Bandaids